HBrianLe/SQL_with_Python/README.md

 # SQL_with_Python
-Working with Pandasql package in python to write queries for SQL with various tools and functions
+Working with Pandasql package in python to write queries for SQL with various tools and aggregate functions